lenguyenthanh/resume/resume/cv.md

 3/2023 - Present
 : **[Software Engineer - Recorded Future](https://www.recordedfuture.com/):**

+I work as a back-end engineer focus on maintaining a large set of data that being used to provide insights and intelligence to our customers.

+- Work with Scala, Akka, Kafka, ElasticSearch, PostgreSQL, Docker
+- help to design and migrate our projects from a monotholic architecture to a microservice architecture.
+- Migrate Scala 2 to Scala 3
+- Move from javaish style to purely functional programming style

 Provide an accessible, coherent, and scalable representation of the ever-growing Security Intelligence Graph.

 1/2023 - Present